-Here are five reminders to focus your networking:
+Here are five tips to focus your business networking:

 1. Do your homework.